 Essex County Branch Brook Dog Park | Newark

 Newark’s premier dog park debuted in Branch Brook Park in August 2019.
 At the time, county executive Joseph DiVincenzo Junior told Patch, “The development of the dog park transforms an underutilized section of the park into a vibrant location where community members and their canine pets can gather and socialize.”
-With the events of 2020, it is not surprising that dogs and their owners took advantage of the opportunity to socialize at the park.
+The timing couldn’t have been better: dogs and their owners took advantage of the opportunity to socialize at the park.
 Those who frequent Branch Brook note that it is a lovely space with fenced areas that suit dogs of all sizes.
 Obstacle courses are open to the larger dogs, and public events, such as an annual canine costume contest held at Halloween, welcome community participation.

 Hilltop Reservation Dog Park | North Caldwell